dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

 Key things:
-  1. You need to setup GPIO and SPI first or nothing will work.
+  1. You need to setup GPIO and SPI first or nothing will work (see the code above).
   2. You must put the chip in "power down" mode before you change the configure.
   3. If in not-ack mode,  just enable pipe 1.